miladkmla5508/miladkmla5508/README.md

 -  💡 Deeply passionate about **computer vision field🖼️ in candlestick pattern recognition 📈 for algorithmic trading 💹**

-- 📝 I always **write high-quality articles 📄 in only Q1 journals 🥇 to share my practical experiences 🧑🏼‍💻 in decision making ✅❌**

-- ⚡ I am here **to turn theories into actionable insights 🧐**, rather than being just a blind theoretical paper publisher 👀 or citation catcher 🤢
+- 📝 I always **write high-quality articles 📄 in only Q1 journals 🥇 to share my practical experiences and turn theories into actionable insights 🧐**, rather than being just a blind     theoretical paper publisher 👀 or citation catcher 🤢

 - 👨‍💻 All of my projects will be available at [https://github.com/miladkmla5508](https://github.com/miladkmla5508)